Aetna Modified CPB 0020 for Injectable Medications — What Billing Teams Need to Know in 2026

 TL;DR: Aetna, a CVS Health company, modified CPB 0020 — its injectable medications coverage policy — effective March 7, 2026.
-Here's what billing teams need to know.
+Here's what changes for billing teams.

 Quick-Reference Table